Elevate your design and manufacturing processes with Autodesk Fusion

 Dry machining with air, or occasionally oil, is often used, as well, as chips are usually smaller and spindle speeds are higher.

 As finishing tools wear, they can sometimes be demoted to semi-finishing tools.
-Some shops will sharpen and re-sharpen old tools, which leading to a need to compensate with CAM programming for the varying cutting edges of a tool.
-For instance, a ¼-inch tool might be used during a cutting process and then gets sharpened–the sharpening process actually removes material from the cutter–you might be left with an obscure tool geometry, like 0.235 inches.
+Some shops will sharpen and re-sharpen old tools, which leads to a need to compensate with CAM programming for the varying cutting edges of a tool.
+For instance, a ¼-inch tool might be used during a cutting process and then get sharpened.
+The sharpening process actually removes material from the cutter, so you might be left with an obscure tool geometry, like 0.235 inches.
 Programming then needs to reflect that new cutter to perform operations properly.

 These templates become most valuable when dealing with hard materials because of the time value and tool wear.
-Knowing proven patterns and tools when working with hard materials is valuable because they help make the cutting process faster and more efficient, and ideally, more profitable.
+Knowing proven patterns and tools when working with hard materials is valuable because they help make the cutting process faster, more efficient, and ideally, more profitable.

 Typically, you’d begin roughing hard materials in their annealed, softer state (before they’ve been heat treated).
 This kind of soft machining enables easier removal of material and helps relieve some of the stresses within the mold or die.

-Receiving these materials in the annealed condition makes machining much easier than after they have been heat treated.
-Since you’re roughing at this point, using inserted cutters are a great choice because they can really make the chips fly.
+Receiving these materials in the annealed condition makes machining much easier than after they have been heat-treated.
+Since you’re roughing at this point, using inserted cutters is a great choice because they can really make the chips fly.

 During this roughing process, before heat treating, you’re looking for optimal material removal, so tool path patterns that move fast and throw a lot of chips are ideal.
 Toolpath concepts like adaptive clearing are designed for exactly these types of situations.